 But how do you weave this ongoing story into a single, cohesive narrative?
 That's the fundamental challenge facing Marvel visionary Kevin Feige, in the face of an ever-expanding canon.
 He's promised an official timeline will eventually be published, and claims it will answer every fan's questions.
 But this timeline is unlikely to resolve all the issues, and if it's published by Marvel Studios, it may not even include the TV shows and tie-in comics.

 Given that's the case, here at Screen Rant we've decided to work through the MCU's labyrinthine continuity and create our own timeline.
+We've tackled this endeavor in the past with our chronological MCU guide, but six new Marvel movies and an equal number of TV series have graced the screen since then, meaning we're sorely due for an update.
 This first section takes a thematic approach, trying to draw common threads together in order to help readers understand the MCU's ongoing narrative.
-It would take weeks of (highly recommended) viewing and reading to consume all the material, but as a (somewhat) brief overview, here's The Complete History of the Marvel Cinematic Universe.
+It would take weeks of (highly recommended) viewing and reading to consume all the material, but as a (somewhat) brief overview, here's The Complete History of the Marvel Cinematic Universe—broken down into palatable explanations of important plot points.

 The Dawning Days of Creation Itself